Josh Duhamel: Career

 Duhamel was the official pace car driver for the 2009 Indianapolis 500, driving the 2010 Chevrolet Camaro pace car.
 In 2010, he played the lead role in the film When in Rome as Nick Beamon.
 In 2014 Duhamel starred in the touching drama You're Not You (2014) playing the husband of Kate (Hilary Swank), who has the degenerative disease ALS.

 On March 23, 2013, Duhamel hosted the 2013 Kids' Choice Awards, which was broadcast live from Los Angeles, California.
 He and his co-star from Safe Haven, Julianne Hough, performed a Safe Haven-themed showcase appearance via video on The Price is Right with Drew Carey.

 In 2016, he starred as Frank Dunning in the Hulu science fiction thriller miniseries 11.22.63.

-In 2018, he was used on a Taco Bell commercial to advertise Mexican spiced fries with nacho cheese sauce called Web of Fries.
+In 2018, he appeared in a Taco Bell commercial to advertise Mexican spiced fries with nacho cheese sauce called Web of Fries.

-In March 2018, it was announced that Duhamel will be starring alongside Megan Fox, in the independent family comedy Think Like a Dog.
+In March 2018, it was announced that Duhamel would star alongside Megan Fox, in the independent family comedy Think Like a Dog.
 In the same year, he starred in the romantic comedy-drama film, Love, Simon.

 On February 11, 2019, it was announced that Duhamel had been cast as Sheldon Sampson in the Netflix superhero series, Jupiter's Legacy.
 The series premiered on May 7, 2021, and was canceled less than a month later.

-In February 2021, it was announced that Duhamel would co-star opposite Jennifer Lopez in the upcoming film Shotgun Wedding, replacing Armie Hammer, who had left the project in January, following controversy concerning sexually explicit social media activity.
+In February 2021, it was announced that Duhamel would co-star opposite Jennifer Lopez in the film Shotgun Wedding, replacing Armie Hammer, who had left the project in January, following controversy concerning sexually explicit social media activity.
 In August 2021, it was announced that Duhamel joined Renée Zellweger in The Thing About Pam limited series on NBC.
 He was to play a defense attorney, Joel Schwartz, on this show based on a real-life crime story.

-In early 2022, it was announced that Duhamel had been cast as a series regular on The Mighty Ducks: Game Changers, for its second season, as Gavin Cole, a former NHL player-turned-coach who runs the hockey institute.
+In early 2022, it was announced that Duhamel had been cast as a series regular on The Mighty Ducks: Game Changers, for its second season, as Colin Cole, a former NHL player-turned-coach who runs the hockey institute.

 On September 23, 2022, Duhamel's film Bandit, based on the best-selling novel and true story about The Flying Bandit, was released in theatres and on demand.
 The film received positive reviews with critics calling it a career-best performance for Duhamel.